Skip to contents

 • ggplot2: for visualizing the thinning process.

-We will simulate a dataset with n = 2000 random points for two species and load a subset of real data from the Logerhead sea turtle (Caretta caretta) occurrences in the Mediterranean Sea.
+We’ll use two dataset to demonstrate the use of GeoThinneR: (i) A simulated a dataset with n = 2000 random occurrence points randomly distributed within a 40 x 20 degree area for two species, and (ii) a real-world dataset containing a subset of loggerhead sea turtle (Caretta caretta) occurrences in the Mediterranean Sea.

 # Set seed for reproducibility